CodebreakingAtCal/codebreaking-at-cal-website/about.md

 The Codebreaking at Cal DeCal is designed to provide an introduction to the field of cryptography.
 This course will focus on real-world examples to teach the mathematics and computer science behind the field.
 Students will develop both practical and theoretical skills to approach a wide variety of cryptographic challenges in the labs.

 ## Grading
-Grading will be done as follows: 40% Lecture, 60% Labs.
+Grading will be done as follows: 40% Lecture (or lecture quiz), 60% Labs.
 Students must receive **70%** to pass.
 Further details may be found below.
 The course is worth 2 units, pass / no-pass.

 NOTE: We really don't want to NP anyone who puts in effort.
 Reach out to staff if you are having trouble or want extensions!